 A Look at Each Vaccine: Pneumococcal Vaccine

 Much like Haemophilus influenzae type b (Hib), pneumococcal bacteria (Streptococcus pneumoniae) affect the most defenseless of the population (infants, toddlers and the elderly).
 The diseases caused by pneumococcus include meningitis (inflammation of the lining of the brain), bloodstream infections and pneumonia (infection of the lungs).
-The pneumococcal vaccine was first introduced for use in all infants in the United States in 2000.
+A form of the pneumococcal vaccine was first introduced for use in adults in 1977; a second type of pneumococcal vaccine was introduced for all infants and young children in the United States in 2000.
 Before the vaccine, every year pneumococcus caused about 700 cases of meningitis, 17,000 cases of bloodstream infections, 200 deaths and 5 million ear infections in children.

 Infants and young children are at greatest risk of serious infection because they are unable to develop immunity to the sugar (or polysaccharide) that coats the bacteria, something that older children can do when they are more than 2 years of age.